Practical 8: Working with Text

 Remove NaN Values

-I would be wary of doing the below in a ‘proper’ application without doing some careful research first, but to make our lives easier, we’re going to drop rows where one of these values is NaN now so it will simplify the steps below.
+I would be wary of doing what I do below in a ‘proper’ application without some careful research, but to make our lives easier, we’re going to drop rows where one of the two key columns (Description, Amenities) for this practical is NaN because it will simplify the steps below.
 In reality, I would spend quite a bit more time investigating which values are NaN and why before simply dropping them.

-Anyway, drop all rows where either the description or amenities (or both) are NA:
+How do you drop all rows where either the description or amenities (or both) are NaN:

 gdf = gdf.dropna(???)